ugocapeto/the3dconverter2/README.md

 Written and tested on Ubuntu 22.04.

-Given an image, creates semi-automatically a depth map given depth clues (in the form of Gimp paths).
+Given an image, semi-automatically creates a depth map given depth clues (in the form of Gimp paths).

+Inspiration for the3dconverter2 comes from:

+"Deep Annotations: Designing Depth of a Single Image for Depth-based Effects" by Jingtang Liao, Shuheng Shen, Elmar Eisemann.

+I liked some of their ideas but not all.
+I added my own ideas as well.

 To create the executable, compile the code in directory "the3dconverter2" using "make -f Makefile_g/Makefile_O" and then go into the "main" directory and create the exec using "make".